-The 7th Annual Vancouver Christmas Market brings European holiday magic to the city
+The 2017 Vancouver Christmas Market brings European holiday magic to the city

-With its new home at the Jack Poole Plaza, the 7th annual Vancouver Christmas Market creates the European holiday feeling that we crave on this side of the pond.
-The snow-capped North Shore mountains now provide a picture-perfect backdrop as you wander the glittering Christmas village.
+Sprawled over Jack Poole Plaza, the 8th annual Vancouver Christmas Market dazzles on Vancouver’s waterfront.
+The snow-capped North Shore mountains provide a picture-perfect backdrop as you wander the glittering Christmas village.

 Get lost amongst the rows of wooden huts, perusing market stall trinkets while delighting in mouthfuls of Bratwurst, Schnitzel and Pretzels.
 Pair that with live music, life-sized candy canes and a steaming mug of Glühwein and the Vancouver Christmas Market is sure to melt your heart on a cold winter evening.